yarisvt/tyk-docs/tyk-docs/content/deploy-tyk-premise-production/deploy-tyk-premise-production.md

 `control_api_hostname` - Set the hostname to bind the REST API to.

-`control_api_port` - This allows you to run the Dashboard Admin API on a separate port, and protect it behind a firewall if needed.
+`control_api_port` - This allows you to run the Gateway Control API on a separate port, and protect it behind a firewall if needed.

  [1]: /docs/img/diagrams/deployGraph.png
  [2]: /docs/img/diagrams/deployGraphNoRateLimitQuota.png